gobeyondidentity/developer-docs/docs/platform-overview/passkeys-and-devices/what-are-passkeys.md

 You can use Beyond Identity to prompt for a biometric authentication at sign-up to increase identity assurance.
 However, Beyond Identity does not provide identity verification as a native capability within our platform.

-If your application requires identity verification, those requirements must be met before an identity is provisioned in the Beyond Identity directory.
+If your application requires identity verification, those requirements should be met before a passkey is created for the identity.

 ### Universal passkey and trusted devices